Borda/dataset-histology-landmarks/README.md

-# dataset-histo-landmarks
+# Dataset: histology landmarks

-Dataset: landmarks for registration of histology images
+**Dataset: landmarks for registration of histology images**